mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 Vesuvio
 -------

+New
+###
+- Cumulative Angle-Averaged Data (sum of fits normalised by their integral) can be calculated and produced as output by setting the 'calculate_caad' flag to True.

 Improved
 ########
 - A pre-loaded runs workspace can now be passed to the fit_tof VESUVIO routine, which will skip the loading subroutine given this input